 There are four valves in your heart, and each is responsible for guiding blood flow in the correct direction.

 During each heartbeat, the valves open and close once.
-But when the opening and closing of your heart valves malfunction, it can disrupt the blood flow, cause leakages or blood flow may even back up.
+But when the heart valves that control blood flow malfunction, the blood flow might be disrupted, leak, or even back up.

 Heart valve disease includes any condition that is related to the valves, which are the atrial, pulmonary, mitral and tricuspid valves.

 Some people with heart valve disease will not develop any symptoms.

 Read on to learn more about the definition of heart valve disease and learn about its symptoms, causes, risk factors, diagnosis and treatments.

 Heart valve disease can manifest in a variety of symptoms.
 The common signs and symptoms of heart valve disease, in general are:

 There may be some symptoms not listed above.
 If you have any concerns about any of the symptoms above, please consult your doctor.

 If you have any of the symptoms listed above, consult with your doctor.

 Doctor will auscultate your heart with a stethoscope to detect any abnormalities, as well as check your lungs and examine your body for water retention.